-Frank indicated that his actual level of academic performance would be higher if he were using a language that he could understand better.
+Frank believed that his level of academic performance would be higher if he were using a language that he could understand better.
 John said that if he were using French, he would not need ‘to turn his head twice’ to understand recommended readings.
 He pointed out that he had to grapple with English before understanding the content.
-John’s remarks echo Rollnick’s (2000) that NNES have to struggle with language first before accessing the content.
+John’s remarks echo Rollnick’s (2000) claim that NNES have to struggle with language first before accessing the content.
 Thus, they have to ‘fight two enemies’ (Brock-Utne 2000): the language and the subject content.

+With reference to their struggle to understand content in English and make themselves understood, the respondents’ perceptions contradict much of what has been written about the ‘skills’ which NNES find easier or more difficult to acquire.
+In fact, the respondents considered writing and reading easier than listening and speaking in contrast to findings from numerous studies (e.g. Harrington and Roche 2014) which indicate that students in settings where English is used as a lingua franca regularly identify academic reading and writing to be of particular concern as these ‘skills’ are difficult to acquire and develop successfully for a range of reasons.
+For instance, writing is multidimensional (Storch 2009) and the written language is usually considered more challenging because it uses lower frequency vocabulary and is not supported by the context, gestures and intonation all of which “make conversational language easier to understand” (Cummins 1996:80).
+However, while suggesting that reading and writing were easier than listening and speaking, the Rwandan students did acknowledge that they experienced difficulties with the former because of their previously limited exposure to reading and writing in English.
+For instance, one respondent acknowledged that he had not read an English text of more than three pages before coming to the South African university while three said that they experienced writing in English for the first time when they came to this university.

+The most common explanation given by the respondents for listening and speaking being the more difficult was that while the respondents had written and read texts in English (though to a limited extent) they had not had opportunities to speak and/or to listen to spoken English.
+One of them indicated that his stay in South Africa was his first opportunity to speak English and that, therefore, people should not expect much from him in this regard.
+Now that the students had to interact with more proficient speakers of English who, according to Isabel, ‘speak very fast swallowing some words’, speaking and listening became a great challenge.
+Thus, these students’ perceptions need to be linked to the students’ educational background to be fully understood.
+For instance, Moses’ indicated that the grammar he had studied at high school enabled him to write better than he speaks.
+This may imply that his writing abilities are better than his listening and speaking abilities, which does not necessarily mean that his writing is generally good.

-Indeed, after analysing the respondents’ writing (on the questionnaire) closely, I noted that some of them still had problems in writing good English.
-For example, the following are one respondent’s reasons why she thought that studying at Wits would improve her English proficiency.
+Indeed, looking at the respondents’ writing (on the questionnaire) closely, it appears that some of them still had problems in writing good (everyday) English.
+For example, the following are one respondent’s reasons why she thought that studying at The University of the Witwatersrand would improve her English proficiency.
 While these responses can be understood, neither is written in Standard English:

 That help to use some of my english already I know and to acquire other new knowledge.

-When asked to give her view about the English support training offered to the Rwandan students by Wits she wrote:
+When asked to give her view about the English support training offered to the Rwandan students by the university she wrote: